-Owing to rapid economic progress and a small population base, population growth in Malaysia has not given rise to demographic pressures experienced by many less developed countries (Tey and Thomas, 1993).
-Efforts in human resource development have produced a skilled labour force to gear the country towards industrialisation.
-The employment situation is favourable and is projected to grow at 3.2% per annum while unemployment rate for 1990 is 6.0% and is projected to decline to about 4.5% by 1995 (Government of Malaysia, 1991).
-Unlike other developing countries, Malaysia's urbanization has been rather orderly, with a hierarchy of urban centres.
-In the past, many potential rural to urban migrants have been channelled to government land schemes in rural areas.
-However with increasing industrialisation, the rate of urbanization has increased from about 25% in 1960 to 41% in 1990, and is expected to increase to more than 60% by 2020 (Government of Malaysia, 1986).
-The urbanisation rate for various states and regions in the country over the last two decades is given in Table 2.
+for 1990 is 6.0% and is projected to decline to about 4.5% by 1995 (Government of Malaysia, 1991).
+However with increasing industrialization, the rate of urbanization has increased from about 25% in 1960 to 41% in 1990, and is expected to increase to more than 60% by 2020 (Government of Malaysia, 1986).
+The urbanization rate for various states and regions in the country over the last two decades is given in Table 2.

-Largely as a result of declining fertility there has been some shifts in the age composition of the population during the past decades, as shown in Table 3.
-The proportion of the population below 15 years of age declined from 45% in 1960 to 37% in 1990.
-Those in the economically active age group (15-59) have increased correspondingly from 50% to 58%.
+Largely as a result of declining fertility, there has been some shifts in the age composition of the population during the past decades, as shown in Table 3.
+The proportion of the population below 15 years in age declined from 45% in 1960 to 37% in 1990.
+Those in the economically active age group (15-59) have increased correspondingly from 50 % to 58%.
 On the other hand, the proportion of elderly (60+) has increased only marginally.
 Consequently the median age increased from 17.5 to 21.8 years in the last 30 years.
 With the expected decline in fertility, the population will continue to 'age'.
-Tey and Thomas (1993) have given a more detailed picture of the changes in population distribution over the past three decades.

-FOOD CONSUMPTION STUDIES
+4. FOOD CONSUMPTION STUDIES

 No nation-wide food consumption surveys have been carried out in the country.
-Nevertheless, several recent food consumption surveys of selected population groups and in different parts of the country have been undertaken by several investigators.
+Nevertheless, several food consumption surveys of selected population groups and in different parts of the country have been undertaken by several investigators.
 However, most of these surveys involved a small number of subjects.
-Data from a few relatively large scale studies are cited in this paper, in an attempt to provide some idea of the food consumption pattern in the country.
+Data from a few relatively large scale studies are cited in this paper in an attempt to provide some idea of the food consumption pattern in the country.